 - immune system disorders

-You might notice swelling at one or more sites, including:
+You may notice swelling at one or more sites

 - under your chin